 This paper provides an empirical analysis of forecasting with protected data.
 First, we investigate the drivers of changes in forecast accuracy for protected data.
-Specifically, we examine the time series features shown in the example above which give insight into why forecast accuracy changes under data protection.
-Next, we develop a new matrix-based privacy method which swaps the values of time series with similar features to balance the trade-off between privacy and forecast accuracy.
-We provide empirical results of forecast accuracy for protected data and examine model-specific behavior to understand why certain models perform better than others.
+Specifically, we examine the effects of privacy protection on time series features, which provide a link to explain why privacy methods produce changes in forecast accuracy.
+To limit reductions in forecast accuracy that can arise from data protection, we develop a new matrix-based privacy method called k-nts+ which swaps the values of time series with similar features to balance the trade-off between privacy and forecast accuracy.
+We provide empirical results of forecast accuracy and privacy for protected data and examine model-specific behavior to understand why certain models perform better than others.

+Figure 2: Framework to study the effects of privacy methods on forecast accuracy using time series features.
+Blue arrows indicate the flow of results which inform our proposed protection method based on swapping values of time series with similar features to limit the changes in features and forecast accuracy between the original and protected data.

 The rest of the paper proceeds as follows…

 Lit Review